Sign up for our FREE 8-week course to get on the property ladder.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 From scouting for properties to final settlement, buying a property is stressful and time-consuming at the best of times.
 Enter the buyer’s agent.
-Sometimes called buyer’s advocates, these licensed professionals are charged with helping you to navigate the property market and find your dream home or investment at the best possible price.
+Sometimes called buyer’s advocates, these licensed professionals help you navigate the property market and find your dream home or investment at the best possible price.
 In exchange, they charge a fee or commission.

 What does a buyer’s agent do?